 We’re crisp and crunchy used in just about every savoury dish you eat and a few sweet ones too!
 We were probably one of your first solid food when you were a baby and are great in the school lunch boxes and we make a wonderful juice too.

-We're grown for our taproots which form below the surface.
-Above ground we have ferny leaves which grow from the top or crown of our root.
-Most of us have long, tapering orange-red roots, 20-28cm long and 3-5cm wide, shaped like an arrowhead.
+We're grown for our taproots which form below the ground.
+Above ground, we have fern-like leaves grow from the top of our roots.
+Most of us have, tapering orange roots, 20-28cm long and wide.
 Some varieties are more rounded and shaped like a top whilst others are harvested when very young and small – they're sold in bunches.